mesejo/typewing/README.md

 ### Working with Multiple Backends

-ibis-var works with any Ibis backend:
+typewing works with any Ibis backend:

 ```python
 # DuckDB